USC-Rossier-Alumni-Mag_Rebecca-Aranda_August-2021-4

 Component Courses Purpose

-Core courses 6 Acquire broad knowledge of the USC Rossier mission, program purpose and program competencies.
+Core Courses 6 Acquire broad knowledge of the USC Rossier mission, program purpose and program competencies.

-Concentration courses 4 Develop an understanding of how to create high-performing K-12 schools that address the diverse needs of all students.
+Concentration Courses 4 Develop an understanding of how to create high-performing K-12 schools that address the diverse needs of all students.

-Research methods courses 2 Understand how quantitative and qualitative research tools are used in educational research and learn to critique and design research studies.
+Research Methods Courses 2 Understand how quantitative and qualitative research tools are used in educational research and learn to critique and design research studies.

-Dissertation in practice 3 Conduct action-oriented research to solve a problem of practice.
+Dissertation In Practice 3 Conduct action-oriented research to solve a problem of practice.

 Alumni have held positions such as: